FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 If you need to brush up:

-- **C Programming**: "The C Programming Language" by Kernighan & Ritchie
+- **C Programming**: "Learn C Programming" by Jeff Szuhay, "C Programming Language" by Kernighan & Ritchie and "Extreme C" by Kamran Amini
 - **Assembly**: "Programming from the Ground Up" by Jonathan Bartlett
 - **Computer Architecture**: "Computer Systems: A Programmer's Perspective" by Bryant & O'Hallaron